 7. ICICI Trade Finance Blockchain Platform

 The ICICI Trade Finance Blockchain platform, which has already attracted 250 corporate who want to use it to cut cost, increase efficiency, and secure domestic & international trade transactions.
 It was created by ICICI Bank, which is also collaborating with peer banks and other partners to create a comprehensive ecosystem in the industry using blockchain and to develop common standards in order to advance adoption.
 In addition to removing and simplifying the paper-intensive trade finance process by bringing counter-parties together on the same platform, it enables decision making in almost real time.

-It employs distributed and unalterable ledger to digitize paper-intensive international trade finance process.
-It also provides parties with access of information on a single place/source.
-Not only will organizations have real-time view of data at one place, they can also track documentation and authenticate ownership of assets digitally and execute trade finance transaction on a encrypted and secure digital contracts.
+It employs distributed and unalterable ledger to digitize the paper-intensive international trade finance process.
+It also provides parties with the access of information on a single place/source.
+Not only will organizations have a real-time view of data at one place, but they can also track documentation and authenticate ownership of assets digitally and execute trade finance transaction on a encrypted and secure digital contracts.